Surging Northwestern upends No. 15 Indiana, 84-83

 BIG PICTURE

 Northwestern: After five consecutive losing seasons, the Wildcats returned four starters for a third consecutive year and appear poised to make the NCAA Tournament.
-Coach Chris Collins’ team is worthy of being ranked.
+Collins’ team is worthy of being ranked.

 Indiana: Hood-Schifino has been an excellent alternative to injured senior Xavier Johnson, but the Hoosiers are hurting without senior Race Thompson, who suffered a knee injury in the previous game and like Johnson is out indefinitely.
 Jackson-Davis and Hood-Schifino need more help from others.